codazoda/lil/README.md

 // Return the value stored in the DATABASE env or default to localhost env.GetEnv("DATABASE", "localhost")

-// Read /tmp/example.txt and return a slice mySlice := file.FileToSlice("/temp/example.txt")
+// Read /tmp/example.txt and return a slice containing each line mySlice := file.FileToSlice("/temp/example.txt")

 // Return the PORT environment variable or default to 8080